sophieships/sra_alignment_pipeline/README.md

 --architecture <arm64 or x86_64> The architecture of your system, required to pull the correct Docker image for your system.

---sra_accession <SRR#> The accession number of the SRA run you want to process, required if no input_file given.
+--sra_accession <sra_accession> The accession number of the SRA run you want to process, required if no input_file given.

 --identifier <id#> The identifier of the reference genome you want to align to, required if no input_file given.